roman-milk/roman-milk.github.io/christmas-capture.md

- ****** Christmas Capture ****** bygeronimo_appleby© "No?"
+===

+"No?"
 I offered, my tone taunting.
 He didn't know it but I was going to shoot him anyway.
 I'd been compromised and would definitely be on for a capture by the rozzers if I stuck around England for too long after this caper.
 Fuck the police and their forensics; since I'd blown my cover anyway, putting a nine milly hole in Tom's face wasn't much of an issue.
 And speaking of issue, there was probably enough DNA around, dollops of semen, most of which had dribbled out of Avril's cunt, and all that evidence meant I'd have to leave the UK for a while.

  I fancied a look at Costa Rica.